SFU-CMPT-201/a2-pub/README.md

 ## Extra instructions

-* Just like the command-line interface tutorial, use `script` to record your what you do.
-    * Enter `script -a` before you do the tutorial.
-It records what you do to a file named `typescript`.
-    * If you want to stop, enter `exit`, which stops recording.
-    * Next time you come back, go to the correct directory (`cd ~/units/02-tools/a2`) and enter `script -a` again.
-It does not overwrite what you have recorded previously.
-It just appends to the existing recording.
-* Similar to the command-line interface tutorial, there are activities at the end of each section, and those are the basis of your grade.
+Similar to the command-line interface tutorial, there are activities at the end of each section, and those are the basis of your grade.
 However, you need to do slightly-modified activities described below so we can grade them more easily.
 This means that you do not need to do the activities from the tutorial itself.
 Of course, you need to do the activities on this VM using `nvim`.
 As mentioned before, we have configured our `nvim` so that it occasionally takes a snapshot of what you are doing and saves the snapshot to a directory named `.history`.
 For this and all future assignments, you need to push this directory as part of your submission.
 We will check this directory, analyze the snapshots to make sure that you are using `nvim`, and use it as part of grading.
 So make sure you always use `nvim` for this and all future assignments.

 ### Note